BY KERRY BURKE AND DORIAN BLOCK DAILY NEWS STAFF WRITERS

 Earlier this month, the Housing Authority said in a City Council budget hearing that it planned to phase out 18 community centers because of a $150 million budget shortfall.

-Reginald Bowman, president of the Citywide Council of Presidents of the New York City Housing Authority, which represents public housing development tenant associations.
+An additional center is also expected to be closed, according to Reginald Bowman, president of the Citywide Council of Presidents of the New York City Housing Authority, which represents public housing development tenant associations.

 The group is working on organizing a protest against the anticipated closures.